hpi-swt2-exercise/rails-exercise-16/README.md

 * You can open the application in your web browser via http://localhost:3000/
 * Edits to files in the local folder will be mirrored into the VM's `hpi-swt2` folder as the folders are synced.
-* We recommend you to open one terminal session that runs the development server and another one to execute commands on the maschine (e.g., running tests).
-Thereby, you do not have to restart the server after each command.
+* We recommend you to open one terminal session that runs the development server and another one to execute commands on the machine (e.g. running tests).
+Then you do not have to restart the server after each command.

 ## 3) Dive into the code